carlyechaney/starter-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Carlye Chaney
+title: CHERIsHED Project

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: PhD Candidate in Biological Anthropology at Yale University
+role: Principal Investigator: Carlye Chaney

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Yale University
+- name: Yale University, Department of Anthropology
   url: https://anthropology.yale.edu/people/carlye-chaney/

 # Short bio (displayed in user profile at end of posts)